-1. The delegated conservation district or Department will conduct a formal technical review of the resubmitted E & S plan within 17 business days from the date of the resubmittal.
-Appropriate checklists shall be used to guide the technical review.
-If technical deficiencies remain in the E&S plan, the delegated conservation district or department will document the technical deficiencies in a letter to the applicant/owner and consultant which is prepared by the conservation district or department and copied to the regional office program manager.
-This documentation of technical deficiencies will cite the statutory and regulatory requirement(s) that the application has failed to meet.
-The letter will inform the applicant/owner and consultant of the continuing technical deficiencies and will inform them that the project will now continue to the elevated review process.
-The conservation district will update the monthly permit tracking form.
+- to the elevated review process.
+The Department application manager will enter the appropriate codes into eFACTS. - 4.
+If the delegated conservation district is PCSM delegated at the engineering review level, the technical review of both the E&S plan and the PCSM plan will be completed within 22 business days from the date of the resubmittal.
+Any technical deficiencies, including those identified by the delegated conservation district in the review of the E&S and PCSM plans, should be documented in a letter attached to an e-mail to the Department.
+Any technical deficiencies should be documented in a letter to the applicant/owner and consultant which is prepared by the Department staff and reviewed and approved by the regional office program manager.
+This documentation of technical deficiencies will cite the statutory or regulatory requirements) that the application has failed to meet.
+The letter will inform the applicant/owner and consultant of the continuing technical deficiencies and will inform that applicant/owner and consultant that the project will now continue to the elevated review process.
+The Department will enter the appropriate codes into eFACTS.